 Your website is an office

 Your website is like an office online.
-Imagine if you visit a physical office to engage their services but when you arrived everything was totally out of place in their office, you would probably endure staying around to honor the appointment, but you may not go ahead and do business with them or engage their services in any way through the service they offer has little to do with the appearance of their physical office.
+Imagine if you visit a physical office to engage their services but when you arrived, everything was totally out of place in their office, you would probably endure staying around to honor the appointment, but you may not go ahead and do business with them or engage their services in any way, although the service they offer has little to do with the appearance of their physical office.

-Chances are their website does not employ the right words, or their words are not clear enough and consequently, it is costing those sales.
+Chances are their websites do not employ the right words, or their words are not clear enough and consequently, it is costing those sales.
 The single most important ingredient on your website is the words.
-This is an excerpt from “3 Cores Your Website Should Include,” get this helpful book for free.
+This is an excerpt from “3 Cores Your Website Should Include,” by Tobi Raphael get this helpful book for free.